datacarpentry/datacarpentry.github.io/_posts/2017-07-11-instructor-training-bonanza.md

 authors: [Erin Becker]
 ---

-The [Carpentry Instructor Training curriculum](http://swcarpentry.github.io/instructor-training/)helps prepare new instructors to teach Carpentry workshops.
+The [Carpentry Instructor Training curriculum](http://swcarpentry.github.io/instructor-training/) helps prepare new instructors to teach Carpentry workshops.
 It also impacts instructors' teaching practices when they teach in other contexts, helping to spread the Carpentry pedagogical model and evidence-based teaching practices around the world!